kumahq/kuma-website/docs/README.md

 ::: slot feature-focus-1-content
 ### Start in minutes, not in days

 Getting up and running with Kuma only requires three easy steps.
-Bundled with Envoy proxy, Kuma Delivers zero-configuration policies that can secure, observe, connect, route, log and enhance your service connectivity for the entire application, databases included.
+Bundled with Envoy proxy, Kuma delivers out of the box policies that can secure, observe, connect, route, log and enhance your service connectivity for the entire application, databases included.

-* Bundled with Envoy Proxy
+* Fast, lightweight, highly available
-* 10+ Policies ready to use
+* 10+ bundled policies for L4/L7 traffic
-* For every L4/L7 traffic
+* Bundled with Envoy (no prior expertise required)
 :::

 ::: slot feature-focus-1-diagram